danamurray/RepData_PeerAssessment1/PA1_template.md

 There is another spurt of activity at around 19:00.
 He seems to go to bed at about 22:00.

-During the weekends he becomes active at about 08:00, maintain a higher activity level during the weekend days, and then also retires at around 22:00.
+During the weekends he becomes active at about 08:00, maintains a higher activity level during the weekend days, and then also retires at around 22:00.

 ```r